All About STEM NEWS

 The United Nations’ (UN) International Day for the Preservation of the Ozone Layer is celebrated annually on September 16th.
 On this day primary and secondary school educators throughout the world are encouraged to offer classroom activities that focus on topics related to the ozone layer, climate change and ozone depletion.

-Encourage your students to learn more and help nurture our planet with these fantastic resources & activities from CREST, Practical Action & the UN…
+Encourage your students to learn more about the Montreal Protocol and help nurture our planet with these fantastic resources & activities from CREST, NASA, Practical Action & the UN…

-- Teachers can use educational packages from the UN Environment Programme (UNEP) that have been specifically tailored to address topics about the Earth’s ozone layer.
+- UN Environment Topics: Teachers can use educational packages from the UN Environment Programme (UNEP) that have been specifically tailored to address topics about the Earth’s ozone layer.

 - Practical Action has a range of Global Project Ideas & environmental activities including ‘Climate Action’.